-- 7-10% of patients are misidentified when their EMPI and EHR records are being searched and 6% of these patients experience an adverse event.
+- 7-10% of patients are misidentified when their EMPI and EHR records are being searched.
 AHIMA reports that 8-12% of EHR records are duplicates.
 Still more patients may suffer medical errors due to missing health information in their records, or overlays that mingle multiple patients’ records together.

 - Roughly 2.3 million Americans were victims of medical identity theft in 2014, and had to pay an average of $13,450 in out-of-pocket expenses.
 Medical identity theft is estimated to cost the healthcare industry over $30 billion a year.

 - Traditional patient identifiers, such as oral demographic data, Social Security Numbers, and patients’ addresses, can be easily mistyped and cause preventable medical errors.
 Preventable medical errors are the third leading cause of death in the United States, causing an estimated 440,000 deaths per year.

 - Cleansing inaccurate patient records can be costly for hospitals.
 The average cost to resolve a single duplicate medical record is $1,000.
 If 8% of a hospital’s records are duplicates, the costs to clean their EMPI database and EHR records increase exponentially.

 Fortunately, patient identification errors can be eradicated at the point where they originate: the registration desk.
 Implementing a registration solution that accurately identifies patients and matches them with their correct EMPI and EHR records reduces the risk of fraud and minimizes the risk of duplicate medical records.